-I've only ever seen this film twice because honestly, it's not nearly as entertaining as their other work, although I’ve never seen "Meaning of Life" and I understand that one is extremely weird.
-But Graham Chapman's Brian Cohen, Jon Cleese's many characters, and the rest of the Monty Python cast are top-notch with their acting, even if the script isn't as strong as many of their others.
+I've only ever seen this film twice.
+Honestly, it's not nearly as entertaining as their other work.
+Truthfully, I’ve only seen bits and pieces of "Meaning of Life" and I understand that one is extremely weird.
+But Graham Chapman's Brian Cohen, John Cleese's many characters, and the rest of the Monty Python cast are top-notch with their acting, even if the script isn't as strong as many of their others.

 The strongest part of the film for me has to be the ending, the famous "Always Look On the Bright Side of Life" initiated by Eric Idle during the crucifixion scene at the end.
 While I do take issue with some of the lyrics, as my analytic mind loves to tangle with such things, it's a musical number up there with the Monty Python classics like the Lumberjack Song and every song from Holy Grail.
 It's an upbeat positive song that reminds people to always look on the Bright Side and frankly admits that Life is a turd when you really look at it, and "Life's a laugh and Death's a joke, it's true."

 I'd only give this film a 7/10, which is awfully low for Monty Python, I understand, but I honestly feel like it's weak material for them.
 It pales so greatly in comparison to Holy Grail, and the only thing that saves it for me is the fact that it had a pretty good premise (don't just blindly follow people and make decisions for yourself) and it had the great ending, plus all of the tongue-in-cheek humor that we love Monty Python.
 But it's nowhere as quotable or laugh-out-loud hilarious as much of their other work.

 Photo credit: Wikimedia Commons